-2 US-flagged Ships With Cargo for Us Defense Department Come Under Attack by Yemen’s Houthi Rebels
+2 US-Flagged Ships With Cargo For US Defense Department Come Under Attack By Yemen’s Houthi Rebels

 Central Command did not respond to further questions from the AP.

-The Houthis, who have been launching attacks on ships since November over Israel’s war on Hamas in the Gaza Strip, did not immediately acknowledge the incident.
+The Houthis, who have been launching attacks on ships since November over Israel’s war on Hamas in the Gaza Strip, later claimed the attacks in a prerecorded statement by their military spokesman, Brig.
+Gen. Yahya Saree.
+He vowed the Houthis would continue their attacks.

 Since November, the rebels have repeatedly targeted ships in the Red Sea, saying they were avenging Israel’s offensive in Gaza against Hamas.
 But they have frequently targeted vessels with tenuous or no clear links to Israel, imperiling shipping in a key route for global trade.